Objectives of the council

-After 18 months of discussion and consultation between leaders and representatives of different faith communities in Queensland, the Queensland Faith Communities Council (the Council) was launched on 23 May 2017.
-All members agreed to the following objectives.
+All members agreed to the following objectives of the council after 18 months of discussion and consultation between leaders and representatives of different faith communities in Queensland.
+Queensland Faith Communities Council (the Council) was launched on 23 May 2017.

 We are a Queensland network of Faith Communities committed to: